Sulib1515/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task9- Write a program that prints all possible combinations of single-digit numbers. task10- Write a program that prints all possible different combinations of two digits task11- Write a program that prints all possible different combinations of three digits.
+task9- Write a program that prints all possible combinations of single-digit numbers. task10- Write a program that prints all possible different combinations of two digits task11- Write a program that prints all possible different combinations of three digits. task12- Write a program that prints all possible combinations of two two-digit numbers.